7 Signs Your Well Pump Is Failing (Do Not Ignore #3)

 Pump runs continuously without shutting off

-A well pump should cycle on to build pressure in the tank and then shut off when the target pressure is reached.
-The pump then waits quietly while water is used from the tank.
-If the pressure switch clicks on and the pump runs for extended periods without reaching the cutoff pressure, something is preventing the system from pressurizing properly.
-This continuous running is both a symptom and a problem: a pump running continuously generates heat and wears out faster.
-Causes include a failed pressure tank (the bladder has ruptured, so the tank has no air cushion), a major leak in the water line between the pump and the house, or a pump that has lost efficiency and can no longer generate enough pressure.
-Each cause has a different repair approach, but continuous running always warrants immediate investigation.
+A well pump should cycle on to build pressure, then shut off when the target is reached.
+If the pump runs for extended periods without reaching cutoff pressure, something is preventing the system from pressurizing.
+This continuous running generates excessive heat and accelerates wear.
+Common causes include a failed pressure tank (the bladder has ruptured so the tank has no air cushion), a major leak in the water line, or a pump that has lost efficiency and can no longer generate adequate pressure.

 4